 Te Kawa Maiorooro is consistent with relevant New Zealand legislation.
-In the event of any inconsistency between Te Kawa Maiorooro and legislation, the relevant legislative provisions prevail.
+In the event of any inconsistency between Te Kawa Maiorooro and legislation, the relevant legislative provisions prevail in regard to that inconsistency.

-Where there are inconsistencies between Te Kawa Maiorooro and business division regulatory and or policy frameworks, decisions are made by the delegated authority in discussion with Te Pūkenga quality team and taking into account the best interests of the ākonga.

-Waivers or variations to provisions of Te Kawa Maiorooro may be approved by the delegated authority in exceptional circumstances.
-Any provisions that are mandated by an external regulatory body, New Zealand legislation, or the New Zealand Qualifications Authority (NZQA), e.g., English Language requirements, cannot be waived.
+Waivers or variations to provisions of Te Kawa Maiorooro, and any inconsistencies with other regulatory or policy frameworks, are decided by the Regional Quality Manager in consultation with the Ako Excellence Director, taking into account the best interests of ākonga.
+Any provisions that are mandated by an external regulatory body, New Zealand legislation, or the New Zealand Qualifications Authority (NZQA) cannot be waived.

-Delegated authorities are identified in the business division Delegations Register.

 Interpretation